bnevets27/HA-Stratasys-Monitor/README.md

 # Stratasys 3D Printer Integration for Home Assistant

 This custom integration connects your Stratasys 3D printer to Home Assistant and provides real-time sensors for printer status, temperatures, job progress, and more.
+Only been tested on a Dimension 768 but likely will work on other models as well.

 ## Features